Pont del Diable

 The Pont del Diable (Puente del Diablo, Devil's bridge), also known as Sant Bartomeu Bridge, is a medieval bridge crossing the river Llobregat and straddling the municipalities of Martorell and Castellbisbal in Catalonia, Spain.
 The bridge is restricted to pedestrians.

-The present bridge, featuring a large pointed arch, is a 1965 reconstruction of the gothic bridge built in 1283 on Roman foundations.
+The present bridge, featuring a large pointed arch, is a 1965 reconstruction of the gothic bridge built in 1283 on Roman foundations by Mohammed II Emir of Granada.
 The main clear span is 37.3 m with a stone chapel on top.
 A secondary arch has a span of 19.1 m.
 The bridge was destroyed in 1939 during the Spanish Civil War by retreating Republican troops, but rebuilt in 1965 in a form generally similar to the gothic structure.
 It is now surrounded on three sides by road flyovers and railway lines.

 The original Roman bridge formed a part of the Via Augusta, and was the only bridge in the lower Llobregat valley until the 14th century.
 It still features a Roman triumphal arch at its eastern abutment.
 It is unclear how many spans the original Roman bridge had.